Rhaenys by Amok©

 Reign of the Dragons

-With Aegon's War of Conquest at an end in 1 AC, Rhaenys, Aegon and Visenya took residence at the Aegonfort.
+With Aegon's initial conquest at an end in 1 AC, Rhaenys, Aegon and Visenya took residence at the Aegonfort.
 In 7 AC, Rhaenys gave birth to the first of Aegon's children: Prince Aenys, who was named his father's heir.
 It would be Rhaenys' line who would eventually continue the line of dragonkings, as fifteen out of the sixteen kings that came after Aegon I descended from her line.
 Daenerys Targaryen is the last of her descendants who still bears the Targaryen name, although her progeny can still be found amongst Baratheons, Martells, and others.
 Her only child, Aenys, became the second King to sit on the Iron Throne.

 During the early years of her brother's reign, Rhaenys often aided Aegon in his efforts to win the respect of his vassals and the smallfolk.
 The smallfolk were a special concern for Rhaenys.
 She was fond of singers and bards as well.
 In addition, she arranged all kinds of marriages between far-flung houses, including the marriage between Lord Ronnel Arryn and a daughter of Lord Torrhen Stark.

 Rhaenys was also responsible for the rule of six, established by Rhaenys while Aegon was on a progress.
 This law declared that only six blows were allowed to be struck by a husband to his wife, when she had been unfaithful; one blow for each of the Seven, save the Stranger.
 As the cause of her rule had been a husband who had struck his unfaithful wife a hundred times, causing her death, the Queen declared that the man had struck his wife unlawfully ninety-four of those times, and the dead woman's brothers were allowed to punish the husband equally.

 First Dornish War